TomCrypto/AntTweakBar.NET/README.md

     rotationVar.Label = "Model rotation";
     rotationVar.Changed += delegate { model.Rotation = rotationVar.Value; }

-    /* don't need rotationVar anymore (it will still be tracked by myBar) */
+    /* don't need rotationVar anymore (it will still be held onto by myBar) */

 Generic event handling example to illustrate (this is not the only event you need to handle):